MinecraftForge/Documentation/docs/blockentities/ber.md

-TileEntityRenderer
+BlockEntityRenderer
 ==================

-A `TileEntityRenderer` or `TER` (previously `TileEntitySpecialRenderer` or `TESR`) is used to render blocks in a way that cannot be represented with a static baked model (JSON, OBJ, B3D, others).
-A tile entity renderer requires the block to have a `TileEntity`.
+A `BlockEntityRenderer` or `BER` is used to render blocks in a way that cannot be represented with a static baked model (JSON, OBJ, B3D, others).
+A block entity renderer requires the block to have a `BlockEntity`.

-Creating a TER
+Creating a BER
 --------------

-To create a TER, create a class that inherits from `TileEntityRenderer`.
-It takes a generic argument specifying the block's `TileEntity` class.
-The generic argument is used in the TER's `render` method.
+To create a BER, create a class that inherits from `BlockEntityRenderer`.
+It takes a generic argument specifying the block's `BlockEntity` class.
+The generic argument is used in the BER's `render` method.

-Only one TER exists for a given `TileEntityType`.
-Therefore, values that are specific to a single instance in the world should be stored in the tile entity being passed to the renderer rather than in the TER itself.
-For example, an integer that increments every frame, if stored in the TER, will increment every frame for every tile entity of this type in the world.
+Only one BER exists for a given `BlockEntityType`.
+Therefore, values that are specific to a single instance in the world should be stored in the block entity being passed to the renderer rather than in the BER itself.
+For example, an integer that increments every frame, if stored in the BER, will increment every frame for every block entity of this type in the world.

 ### `render`

-This method is called every frame in order to render the tile entity.
+This method is called every frame in order to render the block entity.

 #### Parameters
-* `tileentityIn`: This is the instance of the tile entity being rendered.
+* `blockEntity`: This is the instance of the block entity being rendered.
 * `partialTicks`: The amount of time, in fractions of a tick, that has passed since the last full tick.
-* `matrixStackIn`: A stack holding four-dimensional matrix entries offset to the current position of the tile entity.
+* `poseStack`: A stack holding four-dimensional matrix entries offset to the current position of the block entity.
-* `bufferIn`: A rendering buffer able to access a vertex builder.
+* `bufferSource`: A rendering buffer able to access a vertex consumer.
-* `combinedLightIn`: An integer of the current light value on the tile entity.
+* `combinedLight`: An integer of the current light value on the block entity.
-* `combinedOverlayIn`: An integer set to the current overlay of the tile entity, usually `OverlayTexture#NO_OVERLAY` or 655,360.
+* `combinedOverlay`: An integer set to the current overlay of the block entity, usually `OverlayTexture#NO_OVERLAY` or 655,360.

-Registering a TER
+Registering a BER
 -----------------

-In order to register a TER, call `ClientRegistry#bindTileEntityRenderer` passing the `TileEntityType` to be rendered with this TER and the instance of the TER used to render all TEs of this type.
+In order to register a BER, call `BlockEntityRenderers#register` passing the `BlockEntityType` to be rendered with this BER and a `BlockEntityRendererProvider`, or BERP, that's used to construct the BER.
+BERPs can be method reference that takes in a `BlockEntityRendererProvider$Context` and returns a BER.

+!!! important

+    `BlockEntityRenderers#register` should be registered within the synchronous work queue (`#enqueueWork`) of the `FMLClientSetupEvent` since the method is not thread-safe.